Everything You Need to Know About Renting in Canada: A Comprehensive Guide

 How to Pay Rent in Canada

-You can pay rent by e-transfer, direct deposit, cash, cheque, or post-dated cheque.
+You can pay rent by e-transfer, pre-authorized debit, direct deposit, cash, cheque, or post-dated cheque.
 Your landlord may have a preference but should accept all forms of payment.

 If you are forgetful or know money will be tight on the first of the month, you can also pre-pay rent, but make sure to communicate this with your landlord.